Adam Fox (allergist): Education and career

 In 2018, the British Society of Clinical Immunology elected Fox as their president - a position he held until 2021.
 After which he took on the role of Chair of the National Allergy Strategy Group from July 2022.
 As part of this, he jointly chairs the Expert Advisory Group for Allergy with the Department of Health & Social Care and is lead for the National Allergy Strategy.

 In June 2025, Fox was awarded an OBE in the King’s Birthday Honours List 2025 for his outstanding contribution to Paediatric Allergy.

+In November 2025, Fox was named in Tatler’s exclusive list of top UK Doctors for 2026.